carpentries-incubator/SDC-EEGLAB/_episodes/02-intro_Matlab.md

 - "Working with EEGLAB requires that specific files can be found in specific locations"
 ---

-## The basics of working with data in Matlab?
+## The basics of working with data in Matlab

 #### **EEGLAB is a set of Matlab functions (... which are text files).**